duoykb/python-package-template/README.md

 ﻿## Usage

 1. Publish the app.
-This will create a single executable.
+This will create a single file executable.
+2. Move the `exe` to a dir of your choice
-2. Add that to your env variable.
+3. Add it to your env variable.
-3. Run `PythonPackageTemplate` on your terminal from your python proj dir.
+4. Run `PythonPackageTemplate` on your terminal from your python proj dir.
 This will create:
     * `src`
     * `tests`
     * `README.md`